RosanaRufer/rosanarufer/README.md

 - 🌱 I’m currently learning Engineering Strategy and AI fundamentals and applications amongst other things.
 - 👯 I’m looking to collaborate on [Open Energy Monitor](https://github.com/openenergymonitor).
 - 💬 Ask me about any of the above.
-- ⚡ Fun fact: My 2025 goal is to be able to walk on my hands.
+- ⚡ Fun fact: My 2025 goal is to be able to walk on my hands 🤸🏻‍♀️.